rustygoldcoin/firedi/README.md

-#z20

----

-z20 is a powerful PHP Dependency Injection Container
+#Ulfberht Dependency Injection MVC

+Ulfberht was named after a Viking sword found to be the lightest and strongest sword of its time.

-At its core, z20 was developed around the ideas of Service Based Dependency Injection and Modularization.
-As it turns out, follow these patterns gives us the flexibility to create modules that can support any architectural design and provide the base foundation your applications.
+Ulfberht is a lightweight and powerful PHP Dependency Injection Container.
+At its core, Ulfberht was developed around the ideas of Service Based Dependency Injection and Modularization.
+As it turns out, following this pattern gives us the flexibility to create modules that can support any architectural design and provide the base foundation for any application.
+Ulfberht ships with a basic MVC Module (ulfberht\module\ulfberht) which provides Config, Router, View, Request, and Response objects to build out full MVC applications.

 ###Install z20 Using Composer:
 Installation is simple using the Composer Package Manager http://getcomposer.org/

-Then run the following command: <code>php composer.phar require jljlabs/z20/z20:dev-master</code><br>
+Then run the following command: `composer require ua1-labs/ulfberht:dev-master`<br>
-Then include z20 into your project. z20 will be located at: <code>[project_root]/vendor/jljlabs/z20/src/z20.php</code>
+Be sure to include ``

 ###Quick Start: